AzureAiDevs/hub/website/blog/2023-aia/2023-04-17-inside-azureml-train-deploy/index.md

 -->

-## How to train and deploy in Azure ML
+## 🚌 How to train and deploy in Azure ML

-If you have a basic understanding of how to train a machine learning model, but you've never used Azure ML before, then you're in the right place.
+Read [today's article](https://bea.stollnitz.com/blog/aml-command) is perfect if you have a basic understanding of how to train a machine learning model, but you've never used Azure ML before, then you're in the right place.
 [Today's article](https://bea.stollnitz.com/blog/aml-command) is a hands-on introduction to the most fundamental operations of Azure ML: training and deploying a machine learning model in the cloud.
 It discusses which resources you need to create, and the three main methods of creating them: the Azure ML CLI, the Python SDK, and the Studio UI.

 The goal for today is for you to have a deep technical understanding of the basics of Azure ML.
-The article demonstrates how to train and deploy a simple model, but you'll be able to apply the same concepts to your own ML projects, regardless of their complexity.
+The article demonstrates how to train and deploy a simple model, but you'll be able to apply the same concepts to your own ML projects, regardless of their complexity.ß

 ## 👓 Read today's reference article